By The PerfectPrice Team

 While you want to maximize your RevPAR, it is a composite number.
 To get the highest RevPAR, you’ll be optimizing occupancy and nightly rate.
 We’ll discuss this below, and your strategy will evolve as you get more reviews and repeat customers.

-Overall, to maximize your profit, you need to boost your revenue and optimize costs.
-This article will guide you on growing your revenue via intelligent pricing decisions.
+To maximize your profit, you need to boost your revenue and optimize costs.
+This article will guide you in growing your revenue via intelligent pricing decisions.
 We recommend you download our free guide on designing your place for STR business to save you from unnecessary operations costs.

 Step 1: Forget Airbnb Smart Pricing

-Airbnb’s smart pricing is for Suckers.
-It has one and only one purpose: to get more transactions on Airbnb.
-It is almost always a far too low price, because hosts think they want occupancy (now you know we really care about RevPAR).
-Airbnb benefits from hosts underpricing and more travelers getting a good deal—they come back to Airbnb and rent from the next host using smart pricing and charging too little.
-The algorithms for “smart pricing” optimize the number of bookings and occupancy (and Airbnb’s market share in the broader travel market).
+Airbnb’s smart pricing has one and only one purpose: to get more transactions on Airbnb.
+It is almost always a far too low price because hosts think they want occupancy (now you know we really care about RevPAR).
+Airbnb benefits from hosts underpricing, and more travelers get a good deal—they return to Airbnb and rent from the next host using smart pricing and charging too little.
+The “smart pricing” algorithms optimize the number of bookings and occupancy (and Airbnb’s market share in the broader travel market).
 They will not optimize your RevPAR.
 So politely decline that option, and let’s get you set up for success.

 Step 2: The early days

 Your early Airbnb pricing strategy will set you up for success later.
 Reviews are critical to conversion on Airbnb.
-Great reviews also influence how high you appear in search results, which influences how many people see your listing in order to convert.
+Great reviews also influence how high you appear in search results, influencing how many people see your listing to convert.
 Early on, when you don’t have reviews, offering a 15-20% lower price than what the market will bear will help you get those first few positive reviews.
 People will think they got a great deal (because they did) and happily write a glowing review.
 Don’t be shy about asking your first guests for reviews!
-And it’s great if you can get these people in before the big events.
-That way you’ll have good reviews to back up high rates at peak times.
+And it’s great to get these people in before the big events.
+That way, you’ll have good reviews to back up high rates at peak times.

 Once three or four reviews are in, you can start doing proper revenue management.
 Read on for how.